LM-Anna/MaturityScaleTools/README.md

 - Species : Scientific name of the species or species group established for identification guides;
 - Sex : Sex of the fish (M = male, F = female);
 - phase ID : visually estimated maturity phase (ICES WKASMSF scale : A, B, C, D, E or F);
-- Link : Link to the photo =LIEN_HYPERTEXTE(« (Your path to the database)\Photo_MATURITE\« &Hn& »\« &En& »\« &Fn& »\« &An& ».JPG »)
+- Link : Link to the photo, to change depending on your path to the downloaded dataset =LIEN_HYPERTEXTE(« (Your path to the dataset)\Photo_MATURITE\« &Hn& »\« &En& »\« &Fn& »\« &An& ».JPG »)*
 - spplatTRUE : Scientific name of the species without taking species groups into account;
 - sppengTRUE : English vernacular name of the species without taking species groups into account;
 - Date : Date the photo was added to the dataset;
-- Campaign : Survey during which the photo was taken;
+- Campaign : Survey during which the photo was taken (the year corresponding to the year the photo was took) ;
-- Area : Geographical area (ICES or not) where the scientific survey occurred;
+- Area : Geographical area (ICES or not) where the scientific survey occurred (Caribbean sea, IVb-c = ICES area for the IBTS campaign, NA = unknown area, VIId = ICES area for NourManche campaign, VIId/VIIe = ICES area for CGFS campaign, VIIg/VIIj/VIIh/VIIIa-b = ICES area for EVHOE campaign)
+;
 - Commentary : Comments about the photo.

+*n = row number

-**matu_scale.xlsx** : data table (.xlsx) with two spreadsheets that also have the same data but one is in French (SCALE_FR) and the other one in English (SCALE_ENG).
+**matu_scale.xlsx** (5 columns/735 rows) : data table (Excel format) with two spreadsheets that also have the same data but one is in French (SCALE_FR) and the other one in English (SCALE_ENG).
 They both list all the commentaries found in the in the identification guide, for each species, each sex and each maturity phase.
 One row corresponds to a single information.
 For each row, the associated columns are as followed :
 - Name : Vernacular name of the species or species group established for the identification guide;
 - Phase : maturity phase A, B, C, D, E or F (ICES, 2018);
 - Sex : Sex (F for female, M for male);
 - Text : Comment established for the species/sex/maturity phase;
 - Species : Scientific name of the species or species group established for the identification guide.

-**FSM.xlsx** : data table (.xlsx) that lists all of the size range at first maturity for each species and each sex.
+**FSM.xlsx** (4 columns/117 rows) : data table (Excel format) that lists all of the size range at first maturity for each species and each sex.
 For each row, the associated columns are as followed :
 - SubSpecies : Scientific name of the species without taking the species groups into account;
 Species : Scientific name of the species or species group established for the identification guide;
 - Sex : Sex (F for female, M for male);
 - FSM : Size range at first maturity

-**dataLOOP.xlsx** : data table (.xlsx) listing all the parameters to generate in the identification guide.
+**dataLOOP.xlsx** (4 columns/71 rows) : data table (Excel format) listing all the parameters to generate in the identification guide.
 For each row, the associated columns are as  followed :
 - spplat : Scientific name of the species or species group established for the identification guide;
 - sppeng :  English vernacular name for the species or species group established for the identification guide;
 - sppfr : French vernacular name for the species or species group established for the identification guide;